Bond – Londonderry Township

-Description: The first town in the county, it was platted in 1805 by Joseph Smith 23 days before Old Washington & was a stopping point for tired travelers.
-Frankfort had a tavern, public square, a proposed courthouse & jail lot, & around a dozen cabins in its heyday.
-Joseph sold his lot & moved with his family in 1814.
-The town was considered vacated & stricken from future recordings by court order in 1846.
-A man named Cummings, who ventured through the area on foot in 1870, noted Frankfort’s continued existence in a diary & stated 8 – 10 cabins remained.
+Description: The first town in the county, it was platted in 1805 by Joseph Smith 23 days before Old Washington and was a stopping point for tired travelers.
+Frankfort had a tavern, public square, a proposed courthouse and jail lot, and around a dozen cabins in its heyday.
+Joseph sold his lot and moved with his family in 1814.
+The town was considered vacated and was stricken from future recordings by court order in 1846.
+A man named Cummings, who ventured through the area on foot in 1870, noted Frankfort’s continued existence in a diary and stated 8 – 10 cabins remained.

 Miller – Liberty Township